Translate

 "Majulah" means "onward" or "progress."
 For me, this progress is no longer about climbing social ladders, but about attaining Independent Sovereignty.
 By internalizing Singapore's national engineering logic, I have transformed an ordinary life into a low-energy, high-redundancy, self-evolving system.
 I no longer sell my time to a corporation; I use it to calibrate my "Awareness."

-Core Assertion: Performance is Pursued, Survival is Designed.
+Core Assertion: Performance can be Achieved, Survival is Designed.

 “Singapore’s ‘will to survive’ was the first meaningful signal I received 60 years ago.
 I’ve spent 60 years dealing with it.
 Now, it has become CYSM”, the reason Singapore cannot be replicated, because it was not designed as a template.
 It emerged from constraints.
 CYSM follows the same logic.
 It is not meant to be copied, but to be understood.